 Aceite de Girasol, Adityabhakta, Corona Solis, Fleurs de Soleil, Grand Soleil, Hélianthe, Hélianthe Annuel, Helianthi Annui Oleum, Helianthus annuus, Huile de Graines de Tournesol, Huile de Tournesol, Marigold of Peru, Sunflower, Sunflower Oils, Sunflower Seed Oil.<br/><br/>

 Overview InformationSunflower oil is pressed from the seeds of the sunflower.
-The oil is used as medicine.
+In foods, sunflower oil is used as a cooking oil.
+Sunflower oil is also used as medicine.

-Sunflower oil is used for constipation and lowering "bad" LDL cholesterol.
+Sunflower oil is most commonly used for high cholesterol and preventing heart disease.

 How does it work?Sunflower oil is used as a source of unsaturated fat in the diet to replace saturated fats.